tkuboi/csc365WebAppExampleStepByStep/steps/step5/README.md

 3. copy LoginServlet.java included in this directory to /src/main/java/edu/calpoly/csc365/example1/controller/.
 4. open your index.jsp, and add a link to ./login in the body after the link to the customers page.
 ```<p><a href="./login">login</a></p>```
-5. Let's add a service to authenticate a user: create a package service in /src/main/java/edu/calpoly/csc365/example1/, and copy AuthenticationService.java included in this directory to /src/main/java/edu/calpoly/csc365/example1/service/.
+5. Let's add a service to authenticate a user: create a package 'service' in /src/main/java/edu/calpoly/csc365/example1/, and copy AuthenticationService.java included in this directory to /src/main/java/edu/calpoly/csc365/example1/service/.
 6. Let's modify the CustomerServlet to check if the user has been authenticated by checking a cookie.
 7. Open and modify CustomerServlet.jsp.
 Change the code in doGet method so that it checks if the cookie is present before directing the user to the customers page.
 If the cookie is not present, it redirect the user to the login page.
-Copy and paste the doGet method in CustomerServlet.jsp included in this directory.
+Also, let's show a personalized message to the user: ```request.setAttribute("message", "Hello " + loginCookie.getValue());```.
+Copy and paste the doGet method from the CustomerServlet.java included in this directory to your CustomerServlet.java.
 8. Create Users table with name and pass columns in your database, and populate the table with some users with their passwords.
 ```
 CREATE TABLE Users (